DylanMoriarty/moriartynaps/app/_posts/0000-19-03-stranger-music-ii.md

 Chaotic, soulful, and jazzy.

 I don't know enough about jazz to talk intelligently about it, but it reminds me a lot of the band backing Bowie on Blackstar.
-It's from the 70's, so there's a lot of spoken words of revolution over the melodies. cut out for freeform saxophones before coming back for a resolution.
+It's from the 70's, so there's a lot of spoken words of revolution over the melodies, cut in and out for freeform saxophones before coming back for resolution.

 My favorite song on this album <a href="https://www.youtube.com/watch?v=0dnJVhBIAug" target="_blank">Drinking Song</a> can be found on Youtube and hardly anywhere else.
 The rest of Gary Bartz stuff is much easier to find at the <a href="https://open.spotify.com/artist/5ArqvMflDEhxdqW8sBBQUQ?si=MRlr7Q5iRrKkpmHcL157RA" target="_blank">usual places</a>.